Criticism of Islamism: Innovation in Sharia

 Traditionally Sharia law was elaborated by independent jurist scholars, had precedence over state interests, and was applied to people rather than territories. "[T]he caliph, though otherwise the absolute chief of the community of Muslims, had not the right to legislate but only to make administrative regulations with the limits laid down by the sacred Law."

 Islamists in Iran and Sudan extended the purview of Sharia but gave the state, not independent jurists, authority over it.
 The most extreme example of this was the Ayatollah Khomeini's declaration in 1988 that "the government is authorized unilaterally to abolish its lawful accords with the people and ... to prevent any matter, be it spiritual or material, that poses a threat to its interests."
 Which meant that, "for Islam, the requirements of government supersede every tenet, including even those of prayer, fasting and pilgrimage to Mecca."
 Something not even Atatürk, the most committed Muslim secularist, dared to do.

 Traditionally Sharia applied to people rather than territories – Muslims were to obey wherever they were, non-Muslims were exempt.
 The idea that law was based on jurisdictions – with towns, states, counties each having their own laws – was a European import.
 "Turabi declares that Islam `accepts territory as the basis of jurisdiction.` As a result, national differences have emerged.
 The Libyan government lashes all adulterers.
 Pakistan lashes unmarried offenders and stones married ones.
 The Sudan imprisons some and hangs others.
 Iran has even more punishments, including head shaving and a year's banishment.
-In the hands of fundamentalists, the Shari`a becomes just a variant of Western, territorial law."